brenmcnamara/ML/papers/003/README.md

 The authors also explore hard and soft debiasing methods.
 Hard debiasing completely removes gender associations of key words while soft debiasing removes some of the gender associations.
 One may prefer an approach depending on the specific natural language application.

 The authors define a routine to identify good candidates for gender-bias words.
-Given the set of seed word pairs that are gender compliments (he / she, guy / gal), they complete the analogy *he:x::she:y*.
+Given the set of seed word pairs that are gender compliments (he / she, guy / gal), they complete the analogy *he : x :: she : y*.
 The (x, y) pairs of words that maximize some score threshold are given to a set of crowd-source workers, who (1) rate whether each analogy makes sense and (2) rate whether the analogy exhibits gender bias.
 The word pairs which are voted to exhibit gender biases become candidates for debiasing.

+There is one previous attempt at debiasing word embeddings mentioned by the authors which seeks to remove gender entirely from the embeddings.
+This approach is more limited, as gender is an important component in the meaning of words and semantics of language.

 ## 3. What's the work's evaluation of the proposed solution?